Caregivers - Practices

 a) Provides 2 extra meals with oil topping to the children as per the Special Nutrition Care (SNC) list.

-b) Inform parents, supervisors and ASHA workers if any sickness/emergencies immediately.
+b) Informs parents, supervisors and ASHA workers if any sickness/emergencies immediately.

-d) Creates conducive environment, sets up sleeping area, facilitates and ensures adequate sleep duration (60-90 minutes) of the children.
+d) Creates conducive environment, sets up a sleeping area, facilitates and ensures adequate sleep duration (at least 60-90 minutes) of the children.

 f) Co-facilitates and supports supervisors in organizing monthly CMC meetings to discuss nutrition, health, their relevant need-based matters/topics/issues.